notmyvegetable/the-game-2018/README.md

 You've been accepted into TheBlackJacks, now it's time for you to work for their clients.
 In this mail they're asking you to hack into an administration panel and send them money from it and you get a webpage link.

 First thing that crosses my mind to find an admin panel or similar is pulling out [gobuster](https://github.com/OJ/gobuster) or [dirbuster](https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project), and so I did and found out the admin panel very easily.
+Hint: php website.

 Reply with the admin panel URL to advance.